Open Pathway Overview

 - The institution implements its plans to systematically improve its operations and student outcomes.

-Guiding Values of Accreditation
+Guiding Values of Accreditation1.
+Focus on student learning

 For the purpose of accreditation, the Higher Learning Commission regards the teaching mission of any institution as primary.